elad-bar/playarr/docs/DEPLOYMENT.md

 - `MONGODB_URI`: MongoDB connection string (if not using default)

 **Important**: Always set `DEFAULT_ADMIN_PASSWORD` when deploying to production!

-## CI/CD

-The project includes GitHub Actions workflow (`.github/workflows/docker-build.yml`) that automatically builds Docker images on:
-- Push to `main` or `master` branches
-- Pull requests to `main` or `master` branches
-- Tags matching `v*` pattern

-The workflow uses Docker Buildx for multi-platform builds and includes automated testing of the built image.

 ## Initial Configuration